richlander/iot/src/devices/Mbi5027/README.md

 # MBI5027 -- 16-bit shift register with error detection

 [MBI5027](http://archive.fairchip.com/pdf/MACROBLOCK/MBI5027.pdf) is a 16-bit shift register.
-Per the datasheet, the MBI5027 is a "16-bit Constant Current LED Sink Driver with Open/Short Circuit Detection".
+Per the [MBI5027 datasheet](http://archive.fairchip.com/pdf/MACROBLOCK/MBI5027.pdf), it is a "16-bit Constant Current LED Sink Driver with Open/Short Circuit Detection".
 The [`Mbi5027` binding](Mbi5027.cs) is based on and is compatible with the more general [`ShiftRegister`](../ShiftRegister/README.md) binding.
 The `Mbi5027` binding adds error detection functionality.
 Either binding can be used to control the MBI5027.

 ![MBI5027](https://user-images.githubusercontent.com/2608468/89208974-4216cd00-d572-11ea-98eb-14a9a9b4614f.png)